Jørn Utzon: Works in Denmark

 His Paustian Furniture Store (1988) on Copenhagen's waterfront stands on a multitude of columns inspired by a beech forest.
 A temple-like finish is achieved by 11 columns with fan-shaped capitals overlooking the harbour.
 Similar columns are also present inside the spacious interior, stretching up to the skylight dominating the roof.

 In 2005, in close collaboration with his son Kim Utzon, he helped to plan the Utzon Center in Aalborg (completed 2008) designed to inspire young students of architecture.
 Located on the waterfront, its high sculptured roofs rise over an auditorium, a boathall and a library while the lower roofs of its exhibition rooms and workshops surround a central courtyard, sheltered from the wind.

 Other works

 Kuwait's National Assembly Building, completed in 1982, stands on the sea front with (in Utzon's words) "haze and white light and an untidy town behind."
 Benefiting from an understanding of Islamic architecture, Utzon designed a building consisting of a covered square, a parliamentary chamber, a conference hall, and a mosque.
 Its waving roof conveys the impression of moving fabric.
 Its columns are reminiscent of the Karnak temples.

+He was also referenced in a Durham University tour video by YouTuber Jack Edwards as being the designer for the university's Student's Union building.

 The Melli Bank building in Tehran, slightly set back from the lines of the busy street where it stands, has a reinforced concrete frame faced with natural stone.
 The ground-level banking hall, naturally illuminated by skylight vaults, is connected to the upper floor by a central spiral staircase, providing maximum flexibility of space.